Description of The Beachlands-Maraetai Walkway

 Park your vehicle at Shelley Bay Toilet Reserve, 142-4 Second View Avenue.

-You can also access the walkway from Omana Esplanade Reserve, Ōmana Regional Park and Te Puru Park.
+You can also access the walkway from Omana Esplanade, Ōmana Regional Park and Te Puru Park.

 Parking is available at Maraetai Park, Te Pene Reserve, Ōmana Esplanade Reserve, Ōmana Regional Park, Te Puru Park, Spinnaker Bay (Beachlands end).